-3.3 Structural Risk
+3.3 Structural risk

-3.3.1 Legal and Regulatory Framework
+3.3.1 Legal and regulatory framework

-Our analysis of structural risks focuses on the legal and regulatory framework governing the issuance of covered bonds in a particular jurisdiction.
-If such dedicated covered bond legislation does not exist, or if the issuer issues outside of the existing legal framework, then our analysis reflects the particular contractual arrangements agreed upon between the transaction parties.
-We identify important structural features such as independent oversight, effective asset segregation and preferential treatment in the case of issuer insolvency or resolution, mandatory credit-, market- and liquidity-risk management principles, requirements for overcollateralization and liquidity support and contingency plans.
+Our analysis of structural risks focuses on the legal and regulatory framework governing the issuance of covered bonds in a respective jurisdiction.
+If such dedicated covered bond legislation does not exist, or if the issuer issues outside of the existing legal framework, our analysis focuses on the particular contractual arrangements agreed upon between the transaction parties.
+We evaluate important structural features such as independent oversight, effective asset segregation and preferential treatment in the case of issuer insolvency or resolution, mandatory credit-, market- and liquidity-risk management principles, our assessment of external support and contingency plans.
 In addition, we scrutinize the terms and conditions of a particular covered bond program for enhancements and structural features designed to reproduce or complement the legal and regulatory framework.